mariliagpm/Correios/README.md

 #Lojas Americanas Automation Project
-This is project structure for Lojas Americanas WebSite Automation.
+This is project structure for Correios WebSite Automation.

 As a base, it has implementation of different profiles WebDrivers, Screenshot implementation and more.